South Carolina Glossary of Structured Settlement Terms Process

 And Check whether the transfer terms are fair and reasonable.

-After court approval in South Carolina, you'll Usually receive your funds within 2-5 business days.
+After court approval in South Carolina, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial payout amount to funding.
 Usually takes 30-45 days in South Carolina, though this can vary based on court schedules.
 For more information, visit our Glossary of Structured Settlement Terms guide.

 Glossary of Structured Settlement Terms by County in South Carolina